PengPengPeng717/llpkgstore/docs/llpkgstore.md

 >  1. `llgo` automatically resolves `clib@cversion` syntax into canonical `module_path@module_version` format.
 >  2. Pull the go module by `go get`.
 >  3. Check `llpkg.cfg` to determine if it's an llpkg.
 If it is:
->    - `llgo get` will run `upstream.installer` to install binaries. `.pc` files for building will be stored in `{LLGOPCCACHE}`.
+>    - For C/C++ packages: `llgo get` will run `upstream.installer` to install binaries. `.pc` files for building will be stored in `{LLGOPCCACHE}`.
+>    - For Python packages: `llgo get` will use the generated Go bindings directly.
->    - A comment in `go.mod` will be added to indicate the original `cversion`.
+>    - A comment in `go.mod` will be added to indicate the original version.
 Comments of indirect dependencies will be automatically processed by `go mod tidy`.
 >
 >       ```
->       // go.mod
+>       // go.mod for C/C++ package
 >       require (
 >             github.com/goplus/llpkg/cjson v1.1.0  // conan:cjson/1.7.18
 >       )
 >
+>       // go.mod for Python package
 >       require (
->             github.com/goplus/llpkg/zlib v1.0.0   // indirect; conan:zlib/1.3.1
+>             github.com/goplus/llpkg/numpy v1.26.4  // pip:numpy/1.26.4
 >       )
 >       ```
->

 ## Listing clib version mapping